NLNZDigitalPreservation/nlnz-tools-sip-generation/docs/source/guides/overview-history.rst

 Contents of this document
 -------------------------

-Following this introduction, NLNZ Tools SIP Generation and History Guide includes the following sections:
+Following this introduction, this Overview and History Guide includes the following sections:

 -   **Overview** - Covers what the NLNZ Tools SIP Generation is and what it is not.